THEOplayer/documentation/theoplayer/how-to-guides/11-ui/11-how-to-make-audio-only-player.md

 ## Making the audio player from the video player

 This section explains how to alter the default video player UI into the UI shown in the picture below, thus transforming a default THEOplayer instance in an audio player.
-This can, of course, be further customised to your liking to adapt to the rest of your implementation.
+This can, of course, be further customized to your liking to adapt to the rest of your implementation.

 ![Audio Only](../../assets/img/audio-only-3.png "Audio Only")